skel11417/appian-dev-tools-extension/README.md

 ### Changelog

+#### Version 3.0
+* **New Look** The extension interface has been updated
+* **New Constant Tools** There are new documentation generation tools available for Constants
+  * Document Constant - Writes the constant's value and adds a changelog to the description field of a constant.
+The first changelog entry will include the current date, developer, and application.
+Can be used with new or existing constants.
+  * Add Changelog Entry - Adds a new changelog entry to the top of the changelog with the current date, developer, and application. *Note that the user will still have to enter the previous version.*
+* **Removed Create Debug Box Command** As of Appian 20.2, local variables can now be easily seen in the Appian interface designer, making this tool obsolete.

+#### Version 2.1
+* **Insert A Debug Text Field into an Interface** Right click in the expression editor of an interface and click *Insert Debug Text Field Component*.
+This will insert a new read-only textField component into the interface at your cursor.
+Perfect for quick debugging.

 #### Version 2.0
 * **Brand New RFR Editor** Clicking *Create RFR* in the Development Tool now takes the user to a form where information can be entered for each field of the RFR Template.
 The template is prepopulated with the same data as in previous versions.